codechart/codechart/packages/api/node/pkg-readme.txt

 CodeChart has three elements running in it`s executable:

 - UI: Serving on localhost port 2900
-- Agent: This is used for searching you local files
+- Agent: This is used for searching you local diagrams
 - Knowledge Center / Archive: Used to save and load diagrams

 All three elements run inside each instance of the executable